On the Fourier Mean Bodies of a Convex Body: Introduction

-There is equality if and only if $K$ is an ellipsoid. \end{thm} We note that the case $p\in (0,1]$ in the above Theorem is an immediate application of Theorem~\ref{t:polar_BS} and Lemma~\ref{l:F_p<1}, the case $p=1$ utilizes the Busemann intersection inequality and that we do not know if \eqref{eq:F_p_affine} can hold for any $p >1$.
+There is equality if and only if $K$ is an ellipsoid. \end{thm} We do not know if \eqref{eq:F_p_affine} can hold for any $p >1$.
+Nevertheless, if we replace volume by another object, we can obtain a sharp inequality for the full range of $p$.
 E. Lutwak had introduced in \cite{Lut75} the $q$th dual Querma{\ss}integral, which were expanded upon by R. Gardner \cite{RJG07} and E. Lutwak, D. Yang and G. Zhang \cite{LYZ07}: for $p\in \R$ and a $L^p$-star $D\subset\R^n$, one has

 Recall that $K, L\subset \R^n$ are homothetic if $K=aL+b$ for some $a>0$ and $b\in\R^n$.
 The next theorem is an isoperimetric inequality for dual querma{\ss}integrals of Fourier mean bodies:

 \begin{thm} Let $K\subset \R^n$ be a convex body and let $p\in (0,\min\{p(K),n\})$, where $p(K)$ is from Theorem~\ref{t:compactness}.
 Then,